pforman/awstoken/README.md

 ## Configuration
 The awstoken function respects the following variables

+-      AWS_TOKEN_ACCOUNT - The AWS account number.
+This should be numeric, not a readable alias.
 -      AWS_TOKEN_USER - The username of the IAM account we request tokens for.
 Defaults to $USER, the local username.
 -      AWS_TOKEN_PROFILE - The aws-cli profile used for access/secret keys

 The AWS_TOKEN_PROFILE can also be specified as an optional second argument, to enable switching between profiles easily.

 *The account ID provided in the script is bogus.
-You must edit it to use your own account ID.*
+You must edit it or set the AWS_TOKEN_ACCOUNT variable to use your own account ID.*